 The Agency entered into two notes with the United States Department of Agriculture Farmer Homes Administration under the Farm Labor Housing Union Loan program.
 In accordance with the notes, the Agency used the funds for the acquisition and development of four multi-unit rental housing developments.
 The notes accrue interest at 1% per annum.
 The notes mature on April 2, 2033.
-At December 31, 2017, the outstanding balance for the notes is \$318,031.
+At December 31, 2018, the outstanding principal balances for the note were \$223,173.